rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 **S3 Glacier vs Deep Archive**:
 - Designed for Archival data
-- 90 day minimum storage duration change | 180 days (saving data for at leas 6 months)
+- 90 days minimum storage duration change | 180 days (saving data for at leas 6 months)
 - can be retrieved in either min or hours (different charges for every speeds) | can be retrieved in hours
 - you pay a retrieval fee per GB retrieved
 - over 5 times less expensive then S3 Standard Storage Class | 23 times